-2. EXCHANGE OF XML CATALOG DATA
+2. XML CATALOG DATA in B2B

 Contrary to most data stored in operational information systems catalog data is exchanged between enterprises by definition.
 Differently than data e.g. in controlling or sales, catalog data does not remain within the enterprise boundaries, but is supplied to customers and is used by them.
 A reason for this is that procurement in B2B is made ever more strongly through buy-side systems and e-markets.
-Buy-side systems are eprocurement systems being operated by large buying enterprises.
+Buy-side systems are e-procurement systems being operated by large buying enterprises.
 Their aim is to optimize inter- and intra-organizational purchase processes.
 E-Markets bring several suppliers and customers together.
 In addition, catalog data exchange is not limited to the relationship supplier-buyer.
 In many branches of industry catalog data is exchanged along the entire supply-chain, e.g. manufacturer - wholesale - industry.
-On the other hand sell-side systems, typical e-shops that represent the products of only one supplier, lose their former importance (Ginsburg et al., 1999).
-Here we look at catalog data exchange as the transfer of catalog data into target systems; however we do not cover the execution of queries on distributed catalog data so that ad-hoc virtual catalogs are built (Keller/Genesereth, 1997).
+On the other hand sell-side systems, typical e-shops that represent the products of only one supplier, lose their former importance [10].
+Here we look at catalog data exchange as the transfer of catalog data into target systems; however we do not cover the execution of queries on distributed catalog data so that ad-hoc virtual catalogs are built [11].

 Catalog data possesses a substantial meaning for suppliers.
 It describes their products and is an instrument for differentiation between the competitors.
+To that extent high-quality catalog data can be regarded as a valuable economical good, which contains bundled know-how of products.
 The task of catalog creation often makes the introduction of new or the extension of existing information systems necessary.
 A reason is that catalog data is stored in different and distributed operational information systems.
 Likewise the relevant data is administrated by different organizational units.
+Established concepts and enterprise-wide data models for the catalog data management are often missing.
 In addition catalog data management has to integrate several sources and must be able to create catalogs in any XML standard fast and economically.

 The target systems must be able to import any XML catalog document.
 Especially for market places, which process hundreds of supplier catalogs, the catalog import is a key task; particularly since it cannot be assumed that all catalogs use the same format and that their quality is evenly high.
 Therefore catalog data passes through a staging process that covers different technical and semantic checks, operations and release steps.
+At the end stands a checked catalog, which is ready for the use in operational systems.
 Defined staging processes are useful, because a syntactical correctly created catalog does not guarantee that the catalog corresponds also to content requirements.
 Concerning this, a statement can be made only in dependence on the respective, often customized requirements.

-If single standards offer degrees of freedom or their specification contains interpretation clearance, errors in catalog exchange can occur.
+If single standards offer degrees of freedom or their specifications contain interpretation clearance, errors in catalog exchange can occur.
 This aspect is of a special importance, since thereby someone has to intervene in the exchange process manually; this contradicts the automation paradigm of e-business.
 With consideration of the import errors, catalog creation and catalog import must be repeated, until the catalog is regarded as completely valid by the target system.
 In consequence the exchange processes are little automated and costly as well as time-intensive.

-3. PROCESS-RELEVANT CHARACTERISTICS OF CATALOG DATA
+3. CHARACTERISTICS OF CATALOG DATA